I love my four-footed friends and want to ensure safe holiday travel with pets and help you make your adventures more pet-friendly.

 According to the US Travel Association, more than 30 million adults say they have traveled with a pet on a trip of 50 miles or more.
-While dogs and cats are ranked as the top travel companions, the overwhelming majority travels primarily by vehicle and very few by air.
+The International Pet and Animal Transportation Association adds that more than two million pets and other live animals are transported by air every year in the U.S. and more than four million worldwide.
+Dogs and cats are ranked as the top travel companions.

-Flying Fluffy or driving Miss Daisy are no easy feats, however, and involve a lot of planning, both beforehand and on the road or in the air.
+Although the overwhelming majority of pets travel primarily by vehicle, flying Fluffy or driving Miss Daisy are no easy feats and involve a lot of planning, both beforehand and on the road or in the air.

-Never fear, however, for FTF has compiled a helpful list of doggie-dos and doggie-don’ts:
+Never fear, however, for FTF has compiled a helpful list of doggie-dos and doggie-don’ts for safe travel with pets:

 Before your trip, make sure to visit the vet and ask for any helpful tips she or he might have to help make your pet’s journey go smoother.
 For air travel, sedatives might be suggested for stress, but may not be the safest method for every pet.
 For pets that don’t do so well in the car, your veterinarian may be able to suggest medications or offer feeding recommendations to keep kitty from yakking all over itself in the cat carrier.
 Lastly, depending on where you’re traveling, certain vaccinations might be required, something that should be checked with the airline well before your trip.
 If crossing any borders, legal documentation and, on occasion, a quarantine period are required and should also be taken care of well ahead of time.
 Information can usually be found on the website of the country you are planning to visit or at their Visa and Immigration office.